-DAY 8 - Watch the sunrise across the Himalaya at Tiger Hill Tiger Hill is the area's highest viewpoint (2590m), some 8 miles from Darjeeling and weather permitting, we plan to make a dawn excursion here to contemplate the sunrise and the beauty of the world's third highest mountain Kanchenjunga (8586m) and other eastern Himalayan peaks.
+Tiger Hill is the area's highest viewpoint (2590m), some 8 miles from Darjeeling and weather permitting, we plan to make a dawn excursion here to contemplate the sunrise and the beauty of the world's third highest mountain Kanchenjunga (8586m) and other eastern Himalayan peaks.
 If the morning is very clear it may also be possible to see Mt Everest (8848m).
-There are many things to see in the town; the Himalayan Zoological Park which has had success at breeding snow leopard, Tibetan wolf and Red panda, the Mountaineering Institute with its Everest Museum or you may wish to visit the Tibetan Refugee centre where Tibetan craft work is on sale.
+Please note that due to local restrictions on number of vehicles, the sunrise visit to Tiger Hill cannot be guaranteed; should this be the case, we will reschedule our visit for later on in the day.
+There are many things to see in the town including the Mountaineering Institute with its Everest Museum or you may wish to visit the Tibetan Refugee centre where Tibetan craft work is on sale.
 This afternoon will be left free for you to explore Darjeeling and take some of the other smaller walks around town.

-ACCOMMODATION: Summit Yashshree Suites & Spa (or similar) Grade: Standard Hotel
+ACCOMMODATION: Summit Swiss Heritage Hotel (or similar)

-MEALS PROVIDED: BREAKFAST DAY 9 - Ride on the Toy Train to Ghoom Monastery Ghoom Gompa (monastery) is about 8km south of Darjeeling and well worth a visit.
+DAY 9 - Ride on the Toy Train to Ghoom Monastery

+Ghoom Gompa (monastery) is about 8km south of Darjeeling and well worth a visit.
 The journey there is taken on the Toy Train line, a narrow gauge railway running between New Jaipaiguri and Darjeeling.
 Whilst we endeavour to book the traditional steam trains many of the trains servicing this route are now diesel.
 There will also be plenty of time to make short walks in the surrounding area or alternatively you could visit the Darjeeling Himalayan Railway museum.
 There will be an option to walk back to Darjeeling along the scenic ridge track via Allobari village (weather permitting) approximately 2hrs walk.

-ACCOMMODATION: Summit Yashshree Suites & Spa (or similar)
+ACCOMMODATION: Summit Swiss Heritage Hotel (or similar)

-MEALS PROVIDED: BREAKFAST DAY 10 - Drive to Pelling.
-Evening walk to Sanga Choling Monastery Today we have a long drive to Pelling (approximately 8 hours) and this afternoon we cross into the former Kingdom of Sikkim, annexed by India in 1975 to become the 22nd Indian state.
+DAY 10 - Drive to Pelling.
+Evening walk to Sanga Choling Monastery

+Today we have a long drive to Pelling (approximately 8 hours) and this afternoon we cross into the former Kingdom of Sikkim, annexed by India in 1975 to become the 22nd Indian state.
 On arrival in the town there will be the opportunity to take an optional walk to the Sanga Choling monastery, approximately one hour each way.